RudderStack Java SDK Reference

-RudderStack’s Java SDK lets you track and send the events from your Java applications to the specified destinations.
+RudderStack’s Java SDK provides a comprehensive API for tracking and sending events from your Java applications to various destinations.

-It is highly recommended to use the Maven build system to add the SDK to your project.
+RudderStack recommends using the Maven build system to add the Java SDK to your project.

 RudderAnalytics analytics = RudderAnalytics